 GIS Going Single-Use Plastic Bottle Free

-From January, GIS is getting rid of single-use plastic water bottles.
-That’s right – no more disposable plastic water bottles will be sold on our campus!
+Since January, GIS has eradicated single-use plastic water bottles.
+That’s right – no more disposable plastic water bottles are sold on our campus!
 It’s a small change, but one that will have a huge impact.